Magistrate (England and Wales): Qualifications

+Candidates for the magistracy must be permanently resident in England and Wales.
+Those who are applying, or intending to apply, for asylum or indefinite leave to remain in the United Kingdom are ineligible.

-Magistrates must be aged between 18 and 65 upon appointment, with a statutory retirement age set at 75.
+Magistrates must be aged between 18 and 74 upon appointment; however, there is an expectation that they will sit for 5 years, and the statutory retirement age is set at 75.
 The minimum age of appointment was reduced from 27 to 18 in 2004.
 However, appointments under the age of 30 are a rarity.
 In 2010 out of 30,000 magistrates in Wales and England only 145 were under the age of 30.

 Locality and commitment

 Until the passage of the Courts Act 2003 it was necessary for magistrates to live within 15 miles of the commission area for the court in which they sat.
 As a commission area was usually co-terminous with a county or metropolitan area, they could live a considerable distance from the court in which they sat.
 However, the Act introduced a single commission area for the whole of England and Wales.
 The country is divided into local justice areas and magistrates are expected to either live or work within reasonable travelling distance of their court.

 Magistrates must commit themselves to sitting for a minimum of 26 half days each year.
-A 'half-day' sitting typically lasts from 10 am to 1 pm or from 2 pm to 5 pm, with new magistrates taking over the afternoon session.
-On other benches, sittings are organized with magistrates attending to sit for the whole day.
+In most cases, sittings are organized with magistrates attending to sit for the whole day which counts as 2 half-day sittings, though on occasion there may be a 'half-day' sitting typically lasting from 10 am to 1 pm or from 2 pm to 5 pm, with new magistrates taking over the afternoon session.
 Magistrates are expected to attend half an hour before sitting for preparation and a briefing about the case list from their legal adviser.